Start today for FREE.

 California Sublease Agreement

-A California sublease agreement is a legal document that allows a tenant (the sublessor) to rent out all or a portion of their rental property to another person (the sublessee) in exchange for regular payments.
-This agreement is separate from the original lease between the tenant and the landlord, but the sublessee must adhere to the terms of both the sublease and the original lease.
+A California sublease agreement represents a legal document that enables a tenant (the sublessor) to rent out all or part of their rental property to another person (the sublessee) in exchange for regular monthly payments.
+Furthermore, this sublease contract operates separately from the original lease between the tenant and landlord.
+However, the sublessee must adhere to the terms of both the California sublease arrangement and the original lease agreement.
+Additionally, this dual compliance ensures all parties maintain their legal obligations throughout the rental period.

 California Sublease Agreement